skr571999/notes/notes/reactjs.md

 ### Debugging React Apps

-- React Developer Tools(Exension)
+- React Developer Tools(Extension)
 - Using \$r - for selecting a component
-- Using \$0 - for selectiog a Element
+- Using \$0 - for selecting a Element

 ### Props vs State

 - State is local to the Component
-- Prpos is the data that we give to a component
+- Props is the data that we give to a component
   - props are read only

 ### Raise and Handling Event